sametd/2d_wave_mpi/README.md

 mpicc -O3 -march=native waveEq.c -o wave.x -lnetcdf -lm

-You can disable NetCDF support by defining write\_netcdf from config.h and then you can comment out include line for the netcdf.h in the waveEq.c.
+You can disable NetCDF support by defining write\_netcdf as 0 in the config.h and then you can comment out include line for the netcdf.h in the waveEq.c.

 Then, you can compile the code with the following command: